00rders/LAB_NOTES/phase-1_opsec-setup/06_github-backup-bundles.md

 ## 🧩 Context

 In pursuit of full operational security and independence from platform availability, I recognized an early need to **back up my cybersecurity lab repo outside of GitHub**.
-Version control is only as reliable as its accessibility — and GitHub, while powerful, is still a third-party service.
+Version control is only as reliable as the availability of the platform it's hosted on — and GitHub, while powerful, is still a third-party service.

 To address this, I built a custom script-based workflow that creates timestamped `.bundle` backups of my entire lab repository, stored locally on an external SSD.
 This workflow enables **offline restoration**, **air-gapped archiving**, and **long-term resilience** against GitHub outages, account issues, or repo deletion.